 Capacity has increased and there is a focus on improving relationships between partners through a collaborative approach where all professional opinions are shared.
-The IFD team is co-located and has the ambition to be a truly Integrated Front Door that delivers good outcomes for children and their families.
+The IFD team is co-located and has the ambition to be a fully Integrated Front Door that delivers good outcomes for children and their families.
 The centrality of children and young people's lived experiences is reflected in all processes.
 Results show improvement in quality and timeliness at screening.
 Numbers of strategy meetings have reduced.
 New thresholds for intervention and guidance are in use in IFD teams.
-A fit-for-purpose Appropriate Adult service is in place and the EDT has a dedicated children's service and is progressing towards a permanent model.
+A fit-for-purpose Appropriate Adult service is in place and the EDT is working towards a permanent dedicated children's service.
 There is still further to go and our focus in the months ahead will be on the impact of the work of the past year.